Disclaimer: This post might contain affiliate links, which means we get a small commission if you make a purchase (at no extra cost to you).

-In celebration of West Virginia’s 155th birthday, we’re sharing our top 5 reasons why you should visit West Virginia, the Mountain State!
+Because we’ve lived in West Virginia for over 5 years, we’re sharing our top 5 reasons why you should visit West Virginia, the Mountain State!
 West Virginia is full of things to do for every personality from the mountaineer to the foodie.
 If you’re looking for a different state to visit, consider visiting West Virginia!
 Here are your reasons why you should visit West Virginia!

 Why You Should Visit West Virginia